 JOINT VENTURE IN SRI LANKA

-Associated CEAT Holdings Company Private Limited (ACHL), the Companys investmentarm in Sri Lanka, operates 3 (three) manufacturing plants owned by its joint venturecompany CEAT-Kelani Holding Company Private Limited.
+Associated CEAT Holdings Company Private Limited (ACHL), the Companys investmentarm in Sri Lanka, operates 3 (three) manufacturing plants owned by its joint venturecompany CEAT-Kelani Holdings Company Private Limited.

-ACHL has been consistently paying dividends and for the year 2012-13 the Companyreceived Rs.
-5.7 crores as dividend from ACHL.
+ACHL has been consistently paying dividends and for FY 2013-14 the Company received Rs8.4 crores as dividend from ACHL.

 JOINT VENTURE IN BANGLADESH

 The Company has entered into a 70:30 joint venture (JV) agreement with A.K.
 Khan &Company Limited (AKK), one of the leading business groups of Bangladesh.
 The JV Company,CEAT Bangladesh Limited, is setting up a green field facility for manufacture of tyres inBangladesh with initial capacity of 65 MT per day by investing US$ 55 million.
 Thecapacity of the said plant will be scaled to 110 MT per day in due course with anadditional investment of USD 15 million at current prices.
 This plant, which is the firstmajor investment for tyre manufacturing in Bangladesh, is expected to become operationalby early 2015.

 Once the plant becomes operational, the JV Company will be in a position to cater tothe growing domestic market of Bangladesh and South East Asia as well.